Edit on github

 Here is how to achieve this:

-Step 1: Create a get_schedule.py file inside of orchestrate/dags/python_scripts
+Step 1: Create a get_schedule.py file inside of orchestrate/utils

 Step 2: Paste the following code: Note: Find your environment slug here